What Is The Lhermitte's Sign and What Does It Mean?

 Treatment of Lhermitte's

-You would do well to avoid fatigue and getting overheated because it aggravates it and can cause this sensation to flare up.
+You would do well to avoid fatigue and getting overheated (for example: frequent hot baths) because these aggravate it and can cause this sensation to flare up.
 The more overheated you get, the longer it will take for the sensation to calm down.
 That includes vigorous exercise, hot baths and heating pads.

 Anticonvulsants treat epileptic seizures but have proven effective in treating Lhermitte's.
 Examples are: Neurontin (Gabapentin) or Lyrica.
 These drugs block abnormal electrical signals in the brain to cut down on that jolt of electricity you feel.